Xeon-Godfred/xeon-tasklite/README.md

 - DOM manipulation
 - Event handling
-- Responsive web design
+- Responsive design principles
+- Clean project structure
-- Project organization on GitHub
+- Version control with GitHub

 ---

+## Purpose of This Project

+This project was built as part of my learning journey toward becoming a professional frontend developer and securing internship opportunities.
+It demonstrates my ability to build functional, clean, and user-friendly web applications.

+---

 ## Future Improvements

-- Task persistence using local storage
+- Save tasks using local storage
-- Ability to mark tasks as complete
+- Mark tasks as completed
-- Task sorting/filtering
+- Improve accessibility and UX

 ---

-**Xeon Godfred Opoku** – building real-world projects ready for internship opportunities.
+**Xeon Godfred Opoku**
+Frontend Developer (Internship Ready)